Writing your book wasn’t easy! You sat at the keyboard day after day and “opened a vein.”

-But now you need an agent!
+You’d think that would be enough… But no, now you need a literary agent!

 Writer’s Digest Interview with Greg Aunapu

-This is an interview with Greg Aunapu of the Salkind Literary Agency (part of Studio B).
+This is an interview with Greg Aunapu of the Salkind LiteraryAgency (part of Studio B).
 Before he became an agent, he was a freelance journalist for TIME magazine and many other major publications.
 He is the writer/co-author of three non-fiction books and once ran a successful book-editing service that allowed him to help a number of writers become published authors.

 Besides “good writing and voice,” what are you looking for right now and not getting?
 What do you pray for when tackling the slush pile?